-Critical Thinking and Writing About Literature
+Honors Critical Thinking and Writing About Literature

-Prerequisite: English 1 with a grade of "C" or better.
-The development of critical thinking, reading, and writing skills as they apply to the analysis of fiction, poetry and drama, literary criticism, and related non-fiction from diverse cultural sources and perspectives.
+Prerequisite: Eligibility for Honors Program and ENGL 1 with a grade of "B" or better.
+An honors course in the development of critical thinking, reading, and writing skills as they apply to the analysis of fiction, poetry and drama, literary criticism, and related non-fiction from diverse cultural sources and perspectives.
 Emphasis is on the techniques and principles of effective written argument as they apply to literature.
 Essay examinations, critical papers, and some research projects are required.
-(CAN ENGL 4) (ENGL 1 & 2 = CAN ENGL SEQ A).
 Three hours lecture.